ttop32/MouseTooltipTranslator/doc/intro.md

 # Exception

 - If source text language and translate language are same, it will skip.
+- If page is not focused, key input is not detected.
+Make click to focus page before input keyboard.
 - The application will not function if the web status is offline.
 - If site is <https://chrome.google.com/extensions>, it does not work because Chrome security reason.
 - If no local file permission given, local pdf cannot be handled.